 Program development is extended with a 90-day skill applications period where Frontline Leaders apply their newly learned skill sets throughout our facility within their teams.
 Within this time frame, our leaders are paired with a mentor and Definity coach to assess and grow their leadership abilities.
 Over 250 of our Bilsteiners have strengthened their leadership capabilities through this hands-on, comprehensive program that supports them in any way needed to foster confident, skilled company leaders.

-Week one of PASS consists of three full days of classroom training.
+Week one of KSP consists of three full days of classroom training.
 Here, on-boarders will learn topics covering HR policy, benefits, safety, an introduction to six of our support departments, company expectations and an overview of the automotive industry.

 Week two is on-the-job training with a trainer and includes daily assessments to measure the engagement and retention of week one’s information.
 The time spent in the assigned work area during the training week allows on-boarders to apply classroom knowledge to the job at hand.